• Recipe Index

 For base (cookie crumb)

-• 2 cups ginger snaps 200g, approx volume
+• 2 cups ginger snaps approx volume

-• 3 ½ tablespoon butter 50g, melted
+• 3 ½ tablespoon butter melted

-• 1 lb mascarpone 450g - 2 tubs
+• 1 lb mascarpone (1lb is typically 2 tubs)

-• 2 lime juice ie from 2 limes, approx ¼ cup
+• 2 lime juice (2 lime juice meaning from 2 limes, approx ¼ cup)

-• 2 lime zest ie from 2 limes, around 1 ½tbsp
+• 2 lime zest (ie from 2 limes, around 1 ½tbsp)

 • 3 tablespoon maple syrup or honey, or a little more/less to taste